kubeflow/website/content/docs/pipelines/troubleshooting.md

 python3 -V
 ```

-The response should be something like:
+The response should be something like the following:

 ```
 Python 3.7.3
 ```

-If you do not have Python 3.6 or later, you can
+If you do not have Python 3.5 or higher, you can
 [download Python](https://www.python.org/downloads/) from the Python
 Software Foundation.